-If we agree a fixed fee with you that fee will not become payable until we have submitted our invoice to you.
+If we agree a fixed fee with you that fee will not become payable until we have sent our invoice to you.

 We will only accept payment by cheque or bank transfer.

-If a bill is not paid within one month we can charge you interest at 8% per annum on the balance outstanding (including the VAT).
+If a bill is not paid within one month we can charge you interest at 8% a year on the balance outstanding (including the VAT).
 We may issue court proceedings against you to recover the outstanding debt, interest and our costs.

-If a bill is not paid within 14 days, we may not continue dealing with your matter until the bill is paid in full and we may not accept further instructions from you on this or any other matter.
+If a bill is not paid within 14 days, we may stop dealing with your matter until it is paid in full and we may not accept further instructions from you on this or any other matter.
 We will also exercise a lien over any relevant papers or goods until the bill is paid in full.

 We will not accept or make any cash payments.

-Any money we need to send to you will be sent by BACS (three day payment) bank transfer to your UK bank account.
-We will not pay money to a third party account or to an account overseas.
-On payment of an additional fee, money can be sent by CHAPS (same day payment, for any amount), or Faster payment (same day payment for values up to £100,000).
+Any money we need to send to you will be sent by BACS (three day payment) bank transfer to a UK bank account.
+On payment of an extra fee, money can be sent by CHAPS (same day payment, for any amount), or Faster payment (same day payment for values up to £100,000).

-c) If there are any new circumstances and/or risks of which we are aware or which we consider to be reasonably foreseeable that could affect the outcome of your matter.
+- If any new information or risks that we know of or which we think could happen that could affect the result of your matter.

-d) whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
+- Whether the likely results still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.

-e) of any alternative ways of funding your matter (eg legal expenses insurance or legal aid) and keep this under review from time to time.
+- of any alternative ways of funding your matter (e.g. legal expenses insurance or legal aid) and keep this under review.

-f) if it becomes apparent that the matter is or will become unusually complex or time consuming, or that the scope of your instructions has substantially altered or expanded, such that any fixed fee or fee estimate we have given you is no longer appropriate, and we will provide you with a revised fixed fee or fee estimate as soon as practicable.
+- if it becomes clear the matter is or will become unusually complex or time-consuming, or the scope of your instructions has substantially altered or expanded, any fixed fee or fee estimate we have given you is no longer suitable, and we will provide you with a new fixed fee or fee estimate as soon as practicable.

 You expressly give us authority:

-a) to take all steps that we consider reasonable in the conduct of your matter and to incur disbursements (ie fees to third parties for the conduct of your matter, eg for, court fees, expert witness fees, fees to obtain relevant records etc).
+- to take all steps that we consider reasonable in the conduct of your matter and to incur payments (i.e. fees to third parties for the conduct of your matter, e.g. for, court fees, expert witness fees, fees to get relevant records etc).

-b) if you were recommended to us by a referral agency, to keep that referral agency advised as to the progress of your case and of the result without prior reference to you.
+- if you sent to us by a referral agency, to keep that referral agency advised of the progress of your case and of the result without prior reference to you.

-c) to publicise your case at our discretion in any form of media provided that such publicity extends only to disclosure of material that would normally be in the public domain and not to matters which are regarded as confidential.
+- to publicise your case at our discretion in any form of media provided such publicity extends only to disclosure of material that would normally be in the public domain and not to matters which are confidential.

-d) to receive all monies payable to you by third parties (by way of cheques drawn in our favour).
+- to receive all money payable to you by third parties (by cheques drawn in our favour).

-e) to engage other companies or people to work on our files or your records (e.g. for typing, copying, collation and pagination purposes and for functions that support the delivery of our legal activities).
+- to engage other companies or people to work on our files or your records (e.g. for typing, copying, collation and pagination purposes and for roles that support the delivery of our legal activities).

-f) to keep your documents in electronic format only
+- to keep your documents in electronic format only.

-We pride ourselves on our level of service.
-It is our aim to exceed your expectations at all times.
+We pride ourselves on our service.
+It is our aim to exceed your expectations.

-We will update you with progress on your matter regularly and communicate with you in plain language by phone, email or letter as appropriate.
-If you prefer a particular mode of communication please let us know.
+We will update you with progress on your matter regularly and communicate with you in plain language by phone, email or letter.
+If you prefer a particular method of communication please let us know.

-From time to time, when we consider it appropriate, we will review your matter and the information we have given you and we will update the costs information and time estimate at that time.
+when we consider it suitable, we will review your matter and the information we have given you and we will update the costs information and time estimate then.

-If at any time you want an update please ask.
+If you want an update please ask.
 Usually we will respond to an email or phone call from you within one working day.
-If the person dealing with your matter plans to be out of the office for longer than one working day, you will be told in advance who will be covering for the absence.
-If the absence is unexpected, an out of office message will tell you who to contact.
+If the person dealing with your matter leaves or will be absent for a significant time ( i.e. maternity leave) we will tell you in advance who will be covering.
+For any other absence, an out of office message will tell you who to contact.

-If at any time you are not happy with any aspect of our service please contact our managing partner Jonathan Wheeler at email@example.com.
+If you are not happy with any of our service please contact our managing partner Jonathan Wheeler at email@example.com

-From time to time we will email you a request for feedback on our service.
-We very much appreciate this feedback – it assists us in making continual improvements to our service.
+We may contact you by telephone for feedback on our service.
+We appreciate this feedback – it helps us to improve our service.

-If we have entered into any referral or fee sharing arrangement with any third party that is relevant to your matter we will give you information about that arrangement.
+If we have entered any referral or fee sharing arrangement with any third-party that is relevant to your matter we will give you information about that arrangement.

-We will inform you of any financial or other interest that the introducer has in referring you to us.
-We will also inform you if we are sharing our fees with any other party.
+We will tell you of any financial or other interest the introducer has in referring you to us.
+We will also tell you if we are sharing our fees with any other party.

 Other than private fees, we will tell you about the other ways of funding that might be available.
 These may include:

-Much litigation is now conducted on a conditional fee basis.
-If we are able to offer such a scheme to you its terms will be included in a separate agreement.
-These Terms of Business will apply in so far as they are not varied by the Conditional Fee Agreement.
+Much litigation is now dealt with on a conditional fee basis.
+If we can offer this to you, terms will be in a separate agreement.
+These Terms of Business will apply as long as they are not varied by the Conditional Fee Agreement.

 You may have arranged your own legal expenses insurance cover.
-The terms of such cover vary depending on the identity of the insurer.
-Generally we are pleased to act for clients who enjoy the benefit of legal expenses cover.
-We make every effort to undertake work within the indemnity limits allowed by the insurers from time to time.
+The extent of this cover may vary depending on the identity of the insurer.
+We are happy to act for clients who enjoy the benefit of legal expenses cover.
+We can undertake work within the limits allowed by the insurers.
 If we are undertaking work for you that is covered by legal expenses insurance, it is important that you understand that you (not the legal expenses insurers) are and have been our client since we first accepted instructions.
-Therefore you remain primarily liable for our fees at the hourly rates advised to you regardless of whether or not your legal expenses insurer will indemnify us at those rates or if the indemnity limit is exceeded.
-If you wish to ensure the indemnity limit is not exceeded we shall be pleased to supply an up to date statement of our fees and if appropriate an estimate of your opponents fees upon request.
+Therefore you remain chiefly liable for our fees at the hourly rates advised to you regardless of whether your legal expenses insurer will protect us at those rates or if the limit is exceeded.
+If you wish to ensure the limit is not exceeded we can supply an up-to-date statement of our fees and if suitable an estimate of your opponents fees on request.

 Legal aid is sometimes available and if we think you may qualify we will advise you of this.
-Even though you may subsequently be granted a legal aid certificate, until such time as a certificate is granted you remain a private client and therefore responsible for our fees prior to the grant of legal aid.
+Even though you may be granted a legal aid certificate, until a certificate is granted you remain a private client and therefore responsible for our fees before the grant of legal aid.
 Legal aid is not retrospective

-b) We may decide to stop acting for you only with good reason eg if you do not pay an invoice or any monies requested on account within a reasonable time, if we identify a possible conflict of interest or if the professional relationship between us has broken down.
+- We may decide to stop acting for you if we have good reason e.g. if you do not pay an invoice or any money sought on account within a reasonable time, if we identify a possible conflict of interest or if the professional relationship between us has broken down.
 In any event we will give you reasonable notice that we will stop acting for you.

-If you or we decide we should stop acting for you, you must pay our charges up to that point.
-If we agreed a fixed fee our charges will be a proportion of the agreed fixed fee according to how much of the work has been done.
+If you or we decide we should stop acting for you, you must pay our charges up to then.
+If we agreed a fixed fee our charges will be some of the agreed fixed fee according to how much work has been done.

-If we decide to cease acting for you we will explain possible options available to you.
+If we decide to stop acting for you we will explain possible choices available to you.

 If we have met with you away from our office and agreed to act for you or if we have agreed to act for you following a telephone conversation or by exchange of emails (or other electronic communication), and if we are acting for you for purposes which are outside your business, the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply to our agreement with you.
-That means that you have the right to cancel our agreement without charge at any time within fourteen days of your acceptance of these terms.
-If you wish to do so you must inform us of your decision to cancel in writing.
-Your right to cancel our engagement will not apply if you agree to us beginning work in relation to your instructions during the relevant 14 day period, then we may make a charge for the work undertaken before cancellation.
+That means that you have the right to cancel our agreement without charge within fourteen days of your acceptance of these terms.
+If you wish to do so you must tell us of your decision to cancel in writing.
+If you agree to us beginning work but give written notice to us within the 14 day period, then we may make a charge for the work undertaken before cancellation.

-We are required by the Solicitors Regulation Authority to account to you for interest earned on client monies where it is fair and reasonable to do so in all the circumstances.
+We are required by the Solicitors Regulation Authority to account to you for interest earned on client money where it is fair and reasonable to do so in all the circumstances.

 We will not pay interest to you:

-a) Where the amount of interest due is £40 or less; or
+- Where the interest due is £40 or less; or

-b) Where money is held by us for less than one week.
+- Where money is held by us for less than one week

 If we receive any financial benefit as a result of acting for you we will:

-c) Retain it with your consent – having explained to you the amount or approximate amount involved.
+- Keep it with your consent – having explained to you the amount or estimated amount involved.

-We hope that you will not have cause for complaint but if you do please contact our Compliance Manager at email@example.com, who will send you a copy of our complaints procedure and will look into your complaint.
+We hope that you will not have cause for complaint but if you do please contact our Compliance Manager at email@example.com who will send you a copy of our complaints procedure and will look into your complaint.
 Making a complaint will not affect how we handle your case.

 Normally you will need to refer a complaint to the Legal Ombudsman within six months of receiving a final response from us.
-Full details regarding time limits are available from the Legal Ombudsman.
+Full details about time limits are available from the Legal Ombudsman.

-If you are not happy with the amount of our bill then you should notify us by way of our complaints procedure.
-You may also have the right to have the bill assessed by the court under Part III of the Solicitors Act 1974
+If you are not happy with our bill then you should tell us by way of our complaints procedure.
+You may also have the right to have the bill assessed by the court under Part III of the Solicitors Act 1974.